8.1K

 These resources provided in collaboration with the State of Alaska, Department of Health and Social Services, Division of Behavioral Health.

-They spoke on October 29th, 2020.
+They spoke over Zoom on January 29th, 2021.

 Alaska Teen Media Institute is based in Anchorage, Alaska.
 We would like to acknowledge the Dena’ina people, whose land we work on.

-The views expressed in this program do not necessarily represent the views of the National Endowment for the Humanities or other sponsors.
+Many thanks to supporters of our podcast including the Alaska Press Club, John O'Hara, and James McCoy.
+The views expressed in this program do not necessarily represent the views of our sponsors.

 RESOURCES FOR YOUTH DURING COVID-19